Academic Catalog

 Applied instruction in a student's performance area must be taken for a minimum of four semesters, in addition to two semesters of applied piano.

 Students whose applied instrument is piano must take a minimum of 6 semesters of MUS 244 Applied Lessons II: Piano.
-Additionally, 4 credit hours of approved substations will be made for the group piano.
+Additionally, 4 credit hours of approved substitutions will be made for the group piano.

 Music Core